Sirius Computer Solutions, LLC. Supplemental Terms and Conditions: Internet Bandwidth

-The Supplemental Terms and Conditions (the “Supplement”) detailed herein apply to purchases of internet bandwidth services delivered over the Sirius Computer Solutions, Inc. (“Sirius”) network (the “Services”).
+The Supplemental Terms and Conditions (the “Supplement”) detailed herein apply to purchases of internet bandwidth services delivered over the Sirius Computer Solutions, LLC. (“Sirius”) network (the “Services”).
 This Supplement is governed by, and incorporated into, the applicable master agreement and sales order in place with Sirius (collectively, the “Agreement”).

 1. GENERAL; DEFINITIONS